Data Protection Policy

 Terms and Conditions of Business

-- FEES: I may in the case of straight forward matters agree with you beforehand a fixed fee.
-If however at the appointment the matter proves to be more complicated or there are more documents or people involved than you indicated or legalisation is required, I reserve the right to renegotiate my fee or agree to charge you at my hourly rate which at present is £250.00.
-In respect of extremely urgent work or work done outside ordinary office hours or at the weekend I reserve the right to vary the rate.
+- FEES: My fees vary depending on the nature of the document and whether it is a personal document or a Company document.
+In the case of straight forward matters I would agree with you beforehand a fixed fee.
+If however at the appointment the matter proves to be more complicated or there are more documents or people involved than you indicated or legalisation is required I reserve the right to renegotiate my fee or agree to charge you at my hourly rate which at present is £250.00 if I am required to carry out additional work or if the matter proves to be unusually difficult or time consuming.

 - DISBURSEMENTS: You are responsible for all payments which I make on your behalf.
 Typical examples are legalisation fees paid to the Foreign and Commonwealth Office and/or an Embassy, legalisation agents’ fees, Companies Registry fees, courier fees and special delivery postage charges.
 However, I shall not incur these expenses without first obtaining your consent to do so.